abhiTronix/vidgear/README.md

 NetGear_Async is built on [`zmq.asyncio`][asyncio-zmq], and powered by a high-performance asyncio event loop called [**`uvloop`**][uvloop] to achieve unmatchable high-speed and lag-free video streaming over the network with minimal resource constraints.
 NetGear_Async can transfer thousands of frames in just a few seconds without causing any significant load on your system.

 NetGear_Async provides complete server-client handling and options to use variable protocols/patterns similar to [NetGear API](#netgear).
-Furthermore, NetGear_Async allows us to define our custom Server as source to manipulate frames easily before sending them across the network(see this [doc][netgear_Async-cs] example).
+Furthermore, NetGear_Async allows us to define our custom Server as source to transform frames easily before sending them across the network(see this [doc][netgear_Async-cs] example).

 NetGear_Async now supports additional [**bidirectional data transmission**][btm_netgear_async] between receiver(client) and sender(server) while transferring video-frames.
 Users can easily build complex applications such as like [Real-Time Video Chat][rtvc] in just few lines of code.